 - All District Platoon Officers

 - All School Resource Officers

 - All Gang Task Force commissioned personnel that are not full-time administrative staff

 - All SOD commissioned personnel that are not full-time administrative staff, including:

 - Canine Unit

 - Traffic Section

-- o V.O.W.S.
+- V.O.W.S.

 - Tactical Teams

-- o SOD Situational Response Team
+- SOD Situational Response Team

-- o RTA Section
+- RTA Section

-- All District Platoon Sergeants
+- All Sergeants and Lieutenants assigned to FOB District Patrol Functions

-- Other officers who routinely engage in patrol
+- Other officers who routinely engage in uniformed patrol and have been assigned a BWC

+- Any officer equipped with a TEW (Taser 10 or newer) regardless of rank or assignment

 - Any other officers designated by the Superintendent.